 - is there a sustainable way to dispose of them when they’re unusable?

 Again, good news: a chemical plastic recycling method is becoming more and more popular.
 This could make plastics infinitely recyclable.
 YEY.

 Using recycled plastic is more expensive than using virgin plastic

-Guess what?
-More good news: the more people are willing to spend that extra in more sustainable clothing, the cheaper it’ll be for companies to produce them – and the cheaper they’ll eventually become.
+More good news: the more people spend that extra $$ in sustainable clothing now and the more demand is generated, the cheaper it’ll be for companies to produce them – and the cheaper they’ll become eventually.